temporalio/edu-102-python-code/exercises/debug-activity/README.md

 the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

+### Prerequisite: Start the Temporal Service

+1. Start the Temporal Service with `temporal server start-dev`

 ## Prerequisite: Ensure Your Virtual Environment is activated

 If you haven't already started the Translation Microservice used by this exercise,